 Flowers of Hungary as seen along the route.

-2nd day of cycling:
+2nd day of our cycling holiday:

 We set off in the bus back to Kunhegyes where we parked up opposite to the large white Calvin church.
-Peter had the key to the gate and church and we went inside.
+Peter had the key to the gate and church and we all went inside.
 We were given a brief talk about it being the second oldest in Hungary and a few of us then explored around.
 Shortly before we left the church Joan wandered off and nearly got locked inside.
 Had she been left there we noted that there was an old sandwich roll left on a chair near the entrance that might have kept her going for a while.
 At least she had not climbed up into the roof and investigated the belfry and rafters and some of the views out - which are decidedly long distance from the top of such a tall building in the middle of a vast plain.
-All we was well for Joan and, without stopping for an ice cream, we got on our cycles and cycled off in a north direction to Abadszalok.
+All was well for Joan and, without stopping for an ice cream, we got on our cycles and cycled off in a northerly direction to Abadszalok.

 Shortly after Abadszalok we cycled onto a dyke beside the river Tisza lakes which had been used to absorb some of the recent flood waters.
 We continued along the embankment till we reached a camping ground just short of TiszaFüred where we sat in the new eating area under a nice new roof supported by some intricate woodwork.
 The view round about was disappointing as there were many small water craft collected all around looking dirty and old.
 Some has obviously been rescued from the recent flows, dragged up and taken over to the 'safe' side of the dyke.
 Several were for sale.
 At least the weather was sunny and warm.
 None the less we had a good cooked lunch with hot goulash soup prepared in a cauldron.
 Peter and Marietta were very helpful and coffee and cake were very welcome after a 15 minute snooze.